 |Katheryn Culwell - President|

-I was first introduced to HSC in 2000, at an outreach event.
-After talking with them and reading several back issues of the California HomeSchooler, I promptly joined the organization.
+I was introduced to HSC in 2000, at an outreach event.
+After talking with the volunteers and reading back issues of the California HomeSchooler magazine, I promptly joined the organization.
 My family became regular campers and conference attendees.
 I later went on to volunteer at the conference and as a campout organizer for several years.

 My family is active in the homeschool communities of Riverside, Orange and Los Angeles Counties.
-I truly feel that HSC has had a profound impact on my family's life.
-We have gained so many friendships and had so many wonderful experiences at the annual conference and the many wonderful campouts.
-My goal is to continue to spread the word about HSC and continue to see the organization thrive and grow.
+HSC has had a profound impact on my family's life.
+We have gained friendships and have had many wonderful experiences at the annual conference and the many campouts.
+My goal is to share the joys of homeschooling while supporting the organization as it continues to grow and thrive.

 |Joanna Murphy - Treasurer|

 My oldest of two children led us to homeschooling in 2001 and we haven't looked back.
 We've all had the opportunity to grow in our love of learning as we explore our interests wholeheartedly, both as individuals and together.
 As I was looking for information, HSC was there with all of the nuts and bolts help I needed.
 When I was looking for community, we joined the campouts and have made some wonderful friends.
 And then we began attending the annual conference which has continued to be a major highlight and rejuvenator of the year.
 As my children have grown I've been able to spend more time giving back to HSC as a volunteer answering the 888 line, being a county contact, the County Contact Coordinator and now as the Treasurer.
 With a degree in Economics, I am completing my education in Accounting, and am happy to use my knowledge and skills in my position as Treasurer.